joshgranadosin/chord-composer-magik/README.md

 * User Authentication

 For some reason, example codes I was given were not working as I expected for `jsonwebtoken` implementation.
 Though it seemed straight forward, I had to change the example code for things to work.
 Honestly, I just kept trying things until it worked exactly how I needed it to.

+* Auto-save

+I wanted to create an _auto-save_ feature.
+It sounded simple; just run a setInterval javascript to save to localStorage.
+Before I even started any coding, though, I had a hard time imagining how _recovery_ would be implemented, though.
+Is it something the user would manually decide after loading the composer page?
+Do I just try to recover if something was saved?
+What if they actually wanted to start over?
+I couldn't quite figure out the flow before even trying to implement so I decided to scrap it.
+In any case, I was hoping to make the app quick and easy enough for the user so that they wouldn't need auto-save.

 #Development Documentation